Eugene C. Bonniwell: Career

 Bonniwell was a last minute candidate in the 1918 Democratic gubernatorial primary, running as a "wet" candidate against Joseph F. Guffey, a supporter of prohibition.
 Bonniwell was the first Catholic to run for governor of Pennsylvania.
 His supporters formed the Fair Play Party and made him their nominee for Governor.
 He defeated Guffey 78,208 votes to 65,876.
 On September 7, 1918, Palmer accused Bonniwell of receiving financial support from liquor distributors and the Republican Party and demanded he withdraw from the race.
 As a result, the Democratic state committee refused to endorse Bonniwell's campaign.
 He lost the general election to Republican William Cameron Sproul 552,537 votes to 305,315.

 In 1921, Bonniwell was a write-in candidate for the Supreme Court of Pennsylvania.
 He won the Democratic primary, but lost the general election to Republican incumbent William I. Schaffer.
 In 1924, Bonniwell unsuccessfully challenged Guffey to become Pennsylvania's Democratic national committeeman.
 Later that year, Bonniwell ran for the state party chairmanship, but lost to John H. Bigelow.

 In 1926, Bonniwell once again ran for governor.
 He won the Democratic primary, a three-way contest between himself, Samuel E. Shull, and William E. E. Porter, by only 610 votes.
 In the general election, he ran as a moderate wet against ardent dry John Stuchell Fisher.
-AsPennsylvania was a strong Republican state, Bonniwell was seen as a longshot.
+As Pennsylvania was a strong Republican state, Bonniwell was seen as a longshot.
 He lost the general election by over 700,000 votes.

 During the 1930 Pennsylvania gubernatorial election, Bonniwell broke with his party and supported Republican Gifford Pinchot.
 It was believed that Bonniwell would join the Republican Party, but he remained in the Democratic Party, stating that he was "still a Democrat and I probably will be until they throw me out".
 Bonniwell was a Democratic candidate in the 1934 Pennsylvania gubernatorial election, but finished a distant third in the primary.